zetavg/react-native-system-notification/README.md

   <dd>Not yet implemented.</dd>

   <dt>sound (`string`)</dt>
   <dd>Set the sound to play.
-Set this to `default` to use the default notification sound.
+Defaults to `default` as using the default notification sound, or set this to `null` to disable the sound.
 Other options are not yet implemented.</dd>

   <dt>vibrate (`string`)</dt>
   <dd>Set the vibration pattern to use.
-Set this to `default` to use the default notification sound.
+Defaults to `default` as using the default notification vibrate, or set this to `null` to disable the vibrate.
 Other options are not yet implemented.</dd>

   <dt>lights (`string`)</dt>
   <dd>Set the desired color for the indicator LED on the device.
-Set this to `default` to use the default notification sound.
+Defaults to `default` as using the default notification lights, or set this to `null` to disable the lights.
 Other options are not yet implemented.</dd>

   <dt>autoClear (`boolean`)</dt>
   <dd>Clear this notification automatically after the user clicks on it.
 Defaults to `true`.</dd>